 This course will provide a cross-cultural survey of the nature and diversity of gender relations and their sociocultural expression.
 Explanations and theories of gender inequality drawn from anthropological research will be considered, as will selected areas of topical interest.

-Prerequisite(s): ANTH 1120 with a minimum grade "C" or permission of instructor.
+Prerequisite(s): A minimum "C" grade in one of ANTH 1120, SOCI 1120, or SOCI 1121; or permission of the instructor.